Hana-Koganei Station

 Hana-Koganei Station (花小金井駅, Hana-Koganei-eki) is a passenger railway station located in the city of Kodaira, Tokyo, Japan, operated by the private railway operator Seibu Railway.
 Located near the border of Kodaira with Higashikurume and Nishitokyo, the station serves passengers from all three municipalities.

 Lines

 Hana-Koganei Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture.
-It is located 19.9 kilometers from the terminus of the line at Seibu-Shnjuku.
+It is located 19.9 kilometers from the terminus of the line at Seibu-Shinjuku.

 Station layout

 The station consists of one island platform serving two tracks, with an elevated station building above and at a right angle to the platforms.